vidjil/vidjil/doc/server.md

 There are two ways to install and run a Vidjil server:

+  - We are developping and deploying in 2018 **Docker containers** to ease the installation and the maintenance.
+    These Docker containers are now used in some partner hospitals.
+    We recommend this installation for new instances of Vidjil.

   - The **plain installation of the server** should run on any Linux/Unix server with Nginx (recommanded) or Apache.
     We provide below detailed instructions for Ubuntu 14.04 LTS.
-    This was previously the recommended installation.
     We use this installation on the public server (<https://app.vidjil.org>) since October 2014.

-  - We are developping and deploying in 2018 **Docker containers** to ease the installation and the maintenance.
-    The Docker containers are used in some partner hospitals.
-    We recommend this installation for new instances of Vidjil.

 # Requirements